gjermundgaraba/bjaanes.github.io/_posts/2015-11-22-add-coverage-to-your-angular-project-to-show-on-your-github-page.md

 The rest of this guide will tell you how to set up your project to give that great code coverage report to Codecov, and show it on your GitHub page.

-It&#8217;s surprisingly easy when you just know what to do (just like anything, I guess, but still).
+It's surprisingly easy when you just know what to do (just like anything, I guess, but still).

 &nbsp;